-In the event that any direct marketing is undertaken from time to time by the Association, a data subject has an absolute right to object to processing of this nature by the Association, and if the Association receives a written request to cease processing for this purpose, then it must do so immediately.
+If any direct marketing is undertaken from time to time by the Association, a data subject has an absolute right to object to processing of this nature by the Association.
+If the Association receives a written request to cease processing for this purpose, then it must do so immediately.
 Each request received by the Association will require to be considered on its own merits and legal advice will be obtained in relation to such requests from time to time.
 The Data Controller will have responsibility for accepting or refusing the Data Subject's request, and will respond in writing within 30 days of the request being received.